Heights of butterfly trees: Heights of butterfly trees

+for $k\geq 2$, where $\lambda = 2^\alpha = 3/2$. \end{theorem} \begin{remark} As shown in \Cref{thm: old bsbt}, both the LIS and number of cycles for permutations generated via iterated wreath products exhibit significantly larger average values than under uniform permutations.
+Specifically, the average LIS and number of cycles increase from orders $N^{1/2}$ and $\log N$, respectively, to at least $N^\alpha \approx N^{0.58496}$.
+For the number of cycles, this shift from logarithmic to polynomial growth precisely mirrors the corresponding increase in height for BSTs built from iterated wreath products versus those built from uniform permutations (see \Cref{thm: nsbt}). \end{remark}

 {In this work, we adapt and extend} the analytical techniques from \cite{PZ24} to study the height \( h_n^{\B} \) of butterfly trees.
-We establish key connections between the left and right edge lengths (\( r_n^{\B}, \ell_n^{\B} \)) and the classical permutation statistics \( C(\pi) \) and \( \lis(\pi) \) (the main focus of \cite{PZ24}), which form the core of our approach to deriving distributional properties of butterfly tree heights.
-By further leveraging the recursive structure of butterfly trees, we derive exact distributional results for the height in the simple case and establish strong asymptotic bounds in the nonsimple case, highlighting how these recursive and combinatorial elements shape the growth of butterfly tree heights.
+We further establish connections between the {top-}left and {top-}right edge lengths (\(\ell_n^{\B}, r_n^{\B} \)) and the classical permutation statistics \( C(\boldsymbol\pi) \) and \( \lis(\boldsymbol\pi) \) (the main focus of \cite{PZ24}), which form the core of our approach to deriving distributional properties of butterfly tree heights.
+By further leveraging the recursive structure of butterfly trees, we derive exact distributional results for the height in the simple case and establish strong asymptotic bounds in the nonsimple case.

-Of particular interest is the contrast with the uniform case (\Cref{sec: uniform}), where the expected BST height grows logarithmically.
+{ Of particular interest is the contrast with the uniform case (\Cref{sec: uniform}), where the expected BST height grows logarithmically.
 As shown in \Cref{thm:1wr}, this logarithmic behavior persists even after applying a single wreath or Kronecker product.
 However, for butterfly permutations formed by iterated products, the expected BST height grows polynomially, with \(\E h_n^{\B} = \Omega(N^\alpha)\) (see \Cref{thm: sbt,thm: nsbt}).
-This represents a significant departure from the classical setting and underscores the combinatorial complexity inherent in butterfly permutations within the BST framework.
+Notably, this polynomial growth exceeds also the \(\Theta(\sqrt{n})\) average height scaling of random rooted planar trees. }